alanepontesw/big-data-design-systems/README.md

      *  **S3 Standard is designed for 99.99% availability** and **Amazon guarantee is 99.9% availability**
      *  **S3 Standard IA is designed for 99.99% availability**
      *  Amazon guarantee 99.999999999% of durability
+        *  Probability of loss = 100 - durability
      *  Stored redundantly accross devices in multiples facilities (instalações)
      *  Files are storage in buckets (it means, folders are you put your files)
         *  S3 use a global namespace so bucket must be uniques.